William Parsons (actor): 1770s

 Parsons took on his first Christmas role, appearing as the original Faladel in the Christmas Tale in 1773.
 This kept the trend going of Parsons playing original roles.
 Parsons took on one of his more prominent military roles in the 1770s, playing a decadent General Worry in Rival Candidates.
-He would continue the trend of playing military-court roles in this time period when he appeared in Runaway as the original Justice and as old Colonel Lovemore in the Contract which brought Parsons back to the Haymarket in June 1776.
+He would continue the trend of playing military-court roles in this time period when he appeared in The Runaway as the original Justice and as old Colonel Lovemore in the Contract which brought Parsons back to the Haymarket in June 1776.

-During the 1776-77 season, Parsons kept churning out original roles at Drury Lane, appearing as Sir Jacob Thrift in Hotel or Double Valet, Doctor Probe in Trip to Scarborough, and as the gossip Crabtree in The School for Scandal.
+During the 1776–77 season, Parsons kept churning out original roles at Drury Lane, appearing as Sir Jacob Thrift in Hotel or Double Valet, Doctor Probe in Trip to Scarborough, and as the gossip Crabtree in The School for Scandal.
 Parsons took a step back in this period, playing smaller parts.
 Parsons also returned to the Haymarket with the trend of original roles at the theatre, playing Tony Lumpkin in Tony Lumpkin in Town.

 As the 1770s gave way to the 1780s, Parsons was appearing in plays such as The Lord of the Manor.

 Later career

 Parsons played legal roles later in his career such as playing an attorney in Divorce, and a Justice in both Love in a Village and in A New Way to pay Old Debts.
 Around this time, Parsons played Bale in Fair American.

 Parsons moved on and appeared in The Good-Natur'd Man as Twitch.
 Other plays that Parsons appeared in during this time included The Clandestine Marriage, Measure for Measure and Variety.
 Of his performance as Lord Ogleby in The Clandestine Marriage in 1784, the reviewer in a London newspaper wrote, "This very favourite actor, whose merit is so extensive, and whose reception by the town is equal to his merit, can hardly assume any shape in which he will not display talents of pure comedy".

 Unlike the previous decades, Parsons scarcely played original characters in his later career.
 Parsons appeared in these original roles at the Haymarket which included him playing mogul-Pope Johnny Atkins in Mogul Tale or the Descent of the Balloon, the begging Squire Codger in Beggar on Horseback, Mr Euston in I'll tell you What, the servant Rohf in Disbanded Officer, Governor of Jamaica Sir Christopher Curry in Inkle and Yarico and lowly regarded but fashionable Alscrip in The Heiress.
 Most of these roles featured Parsons playing lowly characters.

 During the last years of his life, Parsons refused to quit acting, appearing in Poor Old Drury as Cobb and in Fugitives as Old Manly, the latter in August 1792.
-His last roles at the Haymarket Theatre occurred in June 1792 where he played Toby Thatch in London Hermit and as Lope Tocho in Mountaineers (which also was Parson's last original part).
+His last roles at the Haymarket Theatre occurred in June 1792 where he played Toby Thatch in The London Hermit and as Lope Tocho in Mountaineers (which also was Parson's last original part).

 After Parsons appeared in the Confederacy as Moneytrap, he played his last role: Sir Fretful Plagiary in The Critic.